aman3loq/PyFlaskWebService/README.md

 EXECUTION:

-When running the flask app, one can open their web browser and check the web server.
+When running the web server, one can open their web browser and check the web server.
 The server is available in the URL http://localhost:5000/ or else if familiar with cUrl then can also execute the below to check the status:

-GET method
+GET methods

 > $ curl -i http://localhost:5000/